 What is effluent?

-Effluent is defined as wastewater (covers both treated or untreated water) that flows out from a treatment plant or sewer.
-It is generally seen as liquid waste dumped into bodies of water.
-There are different classifications of effluent, one of which is called ‘trade effluent’ which refers to waste water that has been contaminated with suspended solids, ammonia, toxic metals, sulphate and flammable substances etc.
+Effluent is essentially wastewater which flows out from a treatment sewer or plant.
+It can be described as liquid waste dumped into bodies of water.
+There are numerous classifications of effluent, one being ‘trade effluent’.
+This term refers to waste water that has been contaminated with toxic metals, suspended solids, ammonia, sulphate and flammable substances etc.

 Effluent and the law